robkinyon/dbix-class/docs/sims.markdown

 ```
 We've already seen how we end up needing to extend things.
 It's pretty easy to
 see how we might want zipcodes, addresses, phone numbers, email addresses - all
 kinds of things that could use a reasonable-looking value.
+So, let's make sure
+we can easily handle those.

+This type "name" should return back all sorts of possible names - everything
+from "John Smith" to "Jane Doe" to "Dr. Orville G. Wilkerson III, Esq" to
+"Mukabu".
+The goal is to have names that are "reasonable-looking", but will
+challenge our code to do the right thing under a variety of circumstances.

 We can formalize this, too - at least in a way.
 If a column contains values
 that are regular in some fashion, we should be able to have some *generator*
 that generates values according to some pattern or rule.
 We'll call these
 generators *types* or "sim\_types".

+Since the name is being set for us, we can remove the user from our magic
-Now, our magic invocation looks like:
+invocation.
+Now, it looks like:
 ```perl
 my $objects = do_magic_thing({
     Invoice => [